Health Chatter: Why kindness matters for your mental health

 Seeking out ways to show kindness to others has additional benefits for your mental health.
 It can:

-• Help reduce loneliness and feelings of isolation as you connect with other people
+Reduce loneliness and feelings of isolation by helping you connect with others

 Being kind to yourself